ephemeralrogue/lvnatic.debian/.github/README.md

 ## the quick and dirty

-this collection is written for the express purpose of provisioning Debian 12 (codename: Bookworm), virtual machines (VM) locally.
+this collection is written for the express purpose of provisioning Debian v12+ virtual machines (VM) locally.
 The primary playbook prepares the environment for and installs the following packages:

 - [Docker](https://docs.docker.com/engine/)
 - [Docker Compose](https://docs.docker.com/compose/) (plugin)